 A Courtyard Garden for a London Bachelor Pad

 This was my first ever commission, designed on a tiny budget whilst I was in the second year of my HND garden design course at Merrist Wood.
+I’ve done a lot since, but I leave it on the website for old times’ sake.
 The design required the complete revamp of a small derelict back garden to a Victorian terraced property in Old Hanwell, West London.

 The client, a single man in his 30’s, liked to entertain and wanted several seating areas to enjoy the sun in his garden at different times of the day, be it for a quiet breakfast, or relaxing with friends on summer evenings.
 The garden had been completely unloved and was little more than a patch of waste ground with crumbling fences and knee-high grass when I first came to see it, but my client was keen to turn it into an enticing space and add value to his property.
 He also had a limited budget and wanted to minimise maintenance whilst maximising colour, interest and attraction to wildlife.